smonsalvemej2019/Practie-Problem-Chinese-Zodiac/README.md

 #include <iostream>
 using namespace std;//BAD PRACTICE!!!

-class ZoadiacCalc{//Our only class being used
+//Our only class being used
+class ZoadiacCalc{
 public:

-    void CalcYear(int year);//method for calculating the chinese zodiac
+    //method for calculating the chinese zodiac
      //CalcYear can alsp be a constructor
+    void CalcYear(int year);

 private:

     int year =0 ;
 };

+//method definition
-void ZoadiacCalc::CalcYear(int year){//method definition
+void ZoadiacCalc::CalcYear(int year){

     {

-        int remainder = year%12;//(YEAR) mod (NUMBER OF ZODIAC SIGNS)
+        //(YEAR) mod (NUMBER OF ZODIAC SIGNS)
+        int remainder = year%12;

         {
-        switch(remainder){//switch statement for each different remainder
+        //switch statement for each different remainder
+        switch(remainder){

-            case 0: //This is not Year = 0;
+            //This is not Year = 0;
+            case 0:

                 cout<<"Year of the Monkey"<<endl;
                 break;